 Civility, inclusion, and respect are standards of this community and should be encouraged and supported by all members.
 CCRI seeks to build a culture that fosters mutual respect, kindness and a drive toward learning and self-improvement.
 As an institution of higher learning, we seek to understand that which separates us, and build connections that increase knowledge, understanding, and community strength.
 We expect standards of civility and respect to be upheld at all times and in all situations.

-If you have any questions or concerns after reading this handbook, please feel free to contact my office at [email protected] or by phone at 401-825-2367.
+If you have any questions or concerns after reading this handbook, please feel free to contact my office at [email protected].
 We are here to assist you.

 Again, thank you for choosing CCRI.
 I wish you great success, both in and outside the classroom.